xinwenfu/VChat_CFG/README.md

     <img src="Images/ESAE5.png">

-8. Right Click the window where the indirect function call occurs, select *Show Disassembly* we should see that the indirect call occurs directly, we do not perform any of the checks associated with CFG.
+8. Right-click the window where the indirect function call occurs and select "Show Disassembly".
+We should see that the indirect call occurs directly; we do not perform any of the checks associated with CFG.

     <img src="Images/ESAE6.png">